easior/gentoo-wonderland/README.md

 local_overlay
 ==============

-It is a local portage overlay of mine.
+This is a local portage overlay of mine.